local-ch/lhc/README.md

 LHC.get('http://local.ch', timeout: 5, connecttimeout: 1)
 ```

-LHC provides a [timeout interceptor](docs/interceptors/default_timeout.md) that let you apply default timeout values to all the requests that you are performig in your application:
+LHC provides a [timeout interceptor](docs/interceptors/default_timeout.md) that let you apply default timeout values to all the requests that you are performig in your application.

 ## URL-Templates